fenago/learn-java-12-programming/lab_guide/Lab_1.md

 Getting Started with Java
 ============================

-This chapter is about how to start learning Java 12 and Java in general.
+This lab is about how to start learning Java 12 and Java in general.
 We will begin with the basics, first explaining what Java is and its main terms, followed by how to install the necessary tools to write and run (execute) a program.
-In this respect, Java 12 is not much different to the previous Java versions, so this chapter's content is applies to the older versions too.
+In this respect, Java 12 is not much different to the previous Java versions, so this lab's content is applies to the older versions too.

 We will describe and demonstrate all the necessary steps for building